 How USC is tackling this issue

-Associate Professor Joanne Macdonald and her research team at the University of the Sunshine Coast, including Joanna Kristoffersen, have theoretically developed a rapid assay that can detect Hendra-infected horse samples that is fast, sensitive, and is amendable to field adaptation.
+Associate Professor Joanne Macdonald and her research team at the University of the Sunshine Coast, including Joanna Kristoffersen, have theoretically developed a rapid test that can detect Hendra-infected horse samples that is fast, sensitive, and is amendable to field adaptation.

 This rapid detection technology is as sensitive as the current test, but operates in less than 10 minutes.
-It could be used to replace the existing lab assay to speed up the centralised testing.
+It could be used to replace the existing lab test to speed up the centralised testing.
 Importantly, the USC test would not place any additional burden or risk on the veterinarian beyond those already required to be taken in collecting samples to send to a central laboratory.

 To get the inside story, contact the researcher: